tiewei/til/README.md

 # TriggerMesh Integration Language

-Specification and interpreter for TriggerMesh's Bridge Description Language.
+Specification and interpreter for TriggerMesh's Integration Language.

 The TriggerMesh Integration Language (TIL) is a configuration language based on the [HCL syntax][hcl-spec] which purpose is to provide a user-friendly interface for describing [TriggerMesh Bridges][tm-brg].

 Using the `til` CLI tool, it is possible to turn Bridge definitions into deployment manifests which can run complete messaging systems on the TriggerMesh platform.